hoodihub/null-check-instrumenter-maven-plugin/README.md

 **Note** that when using implicit you need to specify the Nullable annotations (not the NotNull).

-## Use Objects.requireNonNull instead of explicitly throwing exceptions
+## Use Objects.requireNonNull for return statements

 With the configuration parameter 'useRequireNonNull' = true, the plugin will instrument Objects.requireNonNull calls, instead of explicitly throwing an exception.

+Note:

+- This applies only to method return statements, not to method parameters
-Note: This setting has a higher priority than logErrorInsteadOfThrowingException.
+- This setting has a higher priority than logErrorInsteadOfThrowingException.
 If both settings are enabled, then useRequireNonNull will win.

 ## Log errors instead of throwing exceptions